 PLANT NO. 2 (The Former Heidelberg Brewery)

 In January of 1949, the Bavarian Directors approved the purchase of the Heidelberg Brewery for $400,000.
-It was located in Covington, KY, between 4th and 3rd streets and Philadelphia and Bakewell streets.
-It was just several blocks north of Bavarian's main plant (No. 1).
+It was located in Covington, KY, between 4th and 3rd Streets and Philadelphia and Bakewell Streets—just several blocks north of Bavarian's main plant (No. 1).
 Terms included a down payment of $100,000 and a 10-year note of $300,000 bearing interest at 4.5 percent.
-The purchase included all the land, buildings, plant, fixtures, machinery and equipment, which also secured the loan.
+The purchase included all of the land, buildings, plant, fixtures, machinery and equipment, which also secured the loan.
 However, 15 trucks, all bottles and the cooperage were excluded from the loan.
 It was difficult for a brewery as small as Heidelberg to be profitable.
 They also were involved in some litigation and had some management conflicts, losing their brewmaster, Joseph Ruh in 1945, who had formerly worked at Bavarian with his father Anton.
 Consequently, when Heidelberg stockholders met in February, 1949, they accepted the terms offered by Bavarian.
 (Please see Plant No. 2 for more information about this brewery and about the Heidelberg Brewing Co. and its beers.)

 A. Warehouse/Garage (At Tafel & McMicken Sts. - Late 1940s)